Code Enforcement Services

 Violation Appeal

-Property owners who receive a Notice of Violation can fill out a Violation Appeal form to challenge the City's allegations at a hearing with an independent officer.
+Property owners who receive a Notice of Violation can appeal by filling out a Violation Appeal Form.
+The appeal goes to an independent hearing officer.

 Administrative Appeal